Why Do I Sweat From My Neck At Night? | Causes & Steps

 Medications And Substances

-Antidepressants, steroids, some diabetes drugs, thyroid pills, nicotine replacement, and alcohol can all push sweat up.
+Antidepressants, steroids, some diabetes drugs, thyroid hormone that is dosed too high, nicotine replacement, opioid medicines, and alcohol can all push sweat up.
 Don’t stop a drug on your own.
 Ask about dose timing, slow tapers, or swaps if you notice a tight link between a dose and a soaked pillow.

 When To Get Checked